sonic-net/SONiC/doc/pins/appl_state_db_response_path_hld.md

 ## Configuration and management

-A new configuration file will be added to enable the response channel and the APPL STATE DB for the selected APPL DB tables.
-There are two configurations: response channel and APPL STATE DB.
-They are defined in separate section of the configuration file.
-The configuration will contain a list of APPL DB table names.
-Only the tables in the list will have the feature enabled.
+A new attribute, "sync_mode", will be introduced in the APPL DB entries to enable the response channel and the APPL STATE DB.
+If the value is set to "true", the response channel and the APPL STATE DB will be enabled for that entry.
+A DEL operation will use the same sync_mode configuration of the last SET.
+If the attribute does not present or we couldn't get the attribute (such as deleting a key that doesn't exist), sync_mode is disabled.

-An example configuration file will look like this:
+With this configuration, new applications (such as P4RT application) that want to use the response channel and the APPL STATE DB can set the "sync_mode" attribute in the APPL DB requests.
+Existing applications that do not set the attribute will have the feature disabled.

+An example in VRF_TABLE in APPL_DB:
 ```
-{
-    "response_channel": [
-        "P4RT",
-        "SWITCH_TABLE",
-        "HASH_TABLE"
-    ],
-    "appl_state_db": [
-        "P4RT",
-        "HASH_TABLE"
-    ]
-}
+VRF_TABLE|vrf_blue
+127.0.0.1:6379> hgetall "VRF_TABLE:vrf_blue"
+1) "v4"
+2) "true"
+3) "v6"
+4) "true"
+5) "sync_mode"
+6) "true"
 ```

 ## Warmboot and Fastboot Design Impact